Rei-SwitchBot/faq/en-us/Hub Series.md

 Thank you for reaching out to us.
 We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
 Regarding the firmware update issue, could you please check the following points?
-1. Make sure you're using the latest version of the SwitchBot app.
+1. Please use the latest version of the SwitchBot app from the app store.
+Issues may occur when using the Beta version.
+Thank you for your understanding.
 2. Perform the firmware update near the device to ensure a stable connection.
 3. Unplug the Hub Mini, wait a few seconds, then plug it back in.
 4. Turn off your home router, wait about 30 seconds, then turn it back on.